CraftedVortex/p0tion-site/README.md

 `npm install`

 To use the development environment, type `npm run dev`.
 This will start up a development server with the page at http://localhost:1234 \
 To build the website for production, type `npm run build`.
-This will generate the minimal files in the ./docs folder.
+This will generate the compiled files in the ./dist folder.